hatfieldlibrary/dspace-angular-client/README.md

 ### Bitstream requests

 Requests for bitstreams passed though the middleware layer.

-After adding the REST token to the request header, the current implementation retrieves the bitstream via the DSpace REST API.
-It then writes the chunked response data to the Express response stream using Base64 encoding.
+After adding the REST token to the request header, the current implementation requests the bitstream from the DSpace REST API.
+It writes the chunked response data to the Express response stream using Base64 encoding.

 It would also be possible to retrieve the DSpace token from the session store and maintain a copy client-side.
 This would allow us to retrieve bitstreams directly via the DSpace REST API.
 The implications of this approach haven't been considered but some possible components (e.g. /check-session) are in place.